calli-eve/eve-pi/README.md

 - Backup to download characters to a file
 - Rstore from a file.
 Must be from the same instance!
 - View the 3D render of the planet with your PI setup by clicking the planet

+## Support with hosting

+Consider using partner code 'CALLIEVE' when doing purchases in EVE <3

 ## Basic usage